odota-php/odota/README.md

 ### ... not test against the PHP CLI application in user-land?

-A simpler way of testing PHP CLI applications would be to boot the application in the same execution context as the test, like Symfony [helps you do][sf-cli-testing].
+A simpler way of testing PHP CLI applications would be to boot the application in the same execution context as the test, and, perhaps, mock the unit that abstracts interactivity like asking questions.
 There are a couple of reasons for testing against the final executable.
 Let's start with a remark by Nat Price:

 > System tests exercise the entire system end-to-end, driving the system through
 > its published remote interfaces and user interface.
 They also exercise the